-- 1. Read this guide and listen to an episode of the podcast. - 2.
-Pitch an episode to the production team, who will provide feedback, guidance, a template episode file, and access to relevant Google Drive files where work is stored.
+1. Read this guide and listen to an episode of the podcast.

+2. Pitch an episode to the production team, who will provide feedback, guidance, a template episode file, and access to relevant Google Drive files where work is stored within 7 days.
+Pitches should include the topic, format (interview, panel, reading, lecture, audio essay), and expected